tgrecojs/logseq/pages/January 29th Office Hours.md

 - ### CapData
 	- #### Slots
 		- Reciever has to know how to transform CapData into an object.
-		- in the context of our offer, the receiver should know how to construct th
+		- in the context of our offer, the receiver should know the proper way to construct the offer
 	- `"$0.Alleged: BoardRemoteATOM brand"`
 		-
 - tags:: [[Office Hours]], [[agoric sdk]]